Terms of Engagement and Client Information

 3. Who will Carry out your Legal Work

-Your work will be carried out by either the Principal, Richard Middleton or staff solicitor, Daniel Nelson, or by one of our Senior Legal Executives who work under the supervision of Richard Middleton, namely, Jennifer Abrahams, Diana King, Karen Harris or Janet Hafoka.
+Your work will be carried out by either the Principal, Richard Middleton or staff solicitor, Daniel Nelson, or by one of our Senior Legal Executives who work under the supervision of Richard Middleton, namely, Jennifer Abrahams, Diana King, Karen Harris, Janet Hafoka or Susan Sparks.

 4. Professional Indemnity Insurance